-22 fast and fluid news apps for iPhone and Android
+20 fast and fluid news apps for iPhone and Android

 Download now from:

-There are plenty of options for Reddit, but we recommend Alien Blue for iOS and Reddit Relay for Android.
-For anyone that hasn’t tried Reddit, users submit posts to relevant subreddits — Android news would be submitted to /r/Android, for instance — and users upvote popular content and comment on it.
+Reddit finally launched an official Reddit app last year, and the app quickly became one of the best ways to experience Reddit on Android and iOS.
+Reddit is a great way to keep up with the latest news through the various subreddits — Android news would be submitted to /r/Android, for instance — and users upvote popular content and comment on it.

 Download now from:

-Note: Update: We’ve taken a second look at this list and condensed it to the best 20 mobile news apps.